 - 1) The City shall amend the Zoning Ordinance to allow employee housing including farmworker housing consistent with Health and Safety Code Sections 17021.5, 17021.6, and 17021.8.
 Specifically: - A) Consistent Section 17021.5 of the Health and Safety Code, any employee housing providing accommodations for six or fewer employees shall be deemed a single-family structure with a residential land use designation, and shall be a by-right use in the Residential Agriculture (R-A), Medium Density Residential (R-2), High Density Residential (R-3), Mobile Home Residential (M-H), Residential Planned Development (RPD-2, RPD-3), and Mixed-Use (M-U) zones.
-Use of a family dwelling for purposes of employee housing serving six or fewer persons shall not constitute a change of occupancy. per section 17021.5 of the Health and Safety Code, - B) Employee housing of permanent construction consisting of no more than 36 beds in a group quarters or 12 units or spaces designed for use by a single family or household shall be allowed by-right in zones that permit multifamily residential and mix use zones that permit multifamily residential, and in all commercial zones with a use permit. (was Program HE.1.2.4) - C) Pursuant to Government Code Section 17021.6, employee housing consisting of no more than 36 beds in a group quarters, or 12 units or spaces designed for use by a single family or household shall be deemed an agricultural use of land, and shall be permitted by-right in the Residential Agriculture (R-A) and other lands designated as agricultural in Dorris' general plan. - D) The City will update Title 18 in conformance with California Health and Safety Code Section 17021.8 which generally requires applications for development of qualifying farmworker housing on land designated as agriculture in the Dorris General Plan to be subject to a streamlined, ministerial approval process that meets the requirements of State law specified in Health and Safety Code Section 17021.8. - E) For the purpose of all local ordinances, employee housing, including farmworker, shall not be included within the definition of a boarding house, rooming house, hotel, dormitory, or other similar term that implies that the employee housing is a business run for profit or differs in any other way from a family dwelling. - 2) The City will also explore the possibility of utilizing the Joe Serna Grant program as a means to buy existing housing and convert the housing into farmworker housing.
+Use of a family dwelling for purposes of employee housing serving six or fewer persons shall not constitute a change of occupancy, per section 17021.5 of the Health and Safety Code.

+- B) Employee housing of permanent construction consisting of no more than 36 beds in a group quarters or 12 units or spaces designed for use by a single family or household shall be allowed by-right in zones that permit multifamily residential and mix use zones that permit multifamily residential, and in all commercial zones with a use permit. (was Program HE.1.2.4) - C) Pursuant to Government-Health and Safety Code Section 17021.6, employee housing consisting of no more than 36 beds in a group quarters, or 12 units or spaces designed for use by a single family or household shall be deemed an agricultural use of land, and shall be permitted by-right in the Residential Agriculture (R-A) and other lands designated as agricultural in Dorris' general plan. - D) The City will update Title 18 in conformance with California Health and Safety Code Section 17021.8 which generally requires applications for development of qualifying farmworker housing on land designated as agriculture in the Dorris General Plan to be subject to a streamlined, ministerial approval process that meets the requirements of State law specified in Health and Safety Code Section 17021.8. - E) For the purpose of all local ordinances, employee housing, including farmworker, shall not be included within the definition of a boarding house, rooming house, hotel, dormitory, or other similar term that implies that the employee housing is a business run for profit or differs in any other way from a family dwelling. - 2) The City will also explore the possibility of utilizing the Joe Serna Grant program as a means to buy existing housing and convert the housing into farmworker housing. - 3a) The City will collaborate and partner with Siskiyou County on the completion of a farmworker housing needs study as identified in Siskiyou County's adopted 6th cycle Housing Element, Program 4.2.2.
+Outreach to incorporate affirmative marketing best practices.
+The City will ensure that the study includes consultation and coordination with employers and stakeholders to develop strategies to reduce and remove barriers to employers to providing housing. - 3b) Upon completion of the farmworker study, the City will identify and inventory housing sites that are available and suitable for farmworker housing.
+Identification of sites will consider a variety of housing types, and include sites that are vacant and sites that are available and suitable for redevelopment.
+The City will offer participating property owners/developers expedited permit processing and reduced City permit fees for the construction or rehabilitation of housing for farmworkers.
+Outreach to incorporate affirmative marketing best practices.